I often ask what lenses you need for shooting real estate videos, and here are my recommendations.

 I went into the real estate industry, and I had to learn how to shoot photos and shoot videos.

 Its 3.5 aperture is pretty badass, to be honest.
-It is designed for a crop sensor camera DSLR mirrorless, so I do use them.
+It is designed for a DSLR mirrorless crop sensor camera, so I use them.

-So, again, why do we need a wide-angle lens for real estate to make sure that we capture the full size of the room, to make sure it looks spacious big for the buyer.
+So, why do we need a wide-angle lens for real estate to ensure that we capture the total size of the room, to make sure it looks spacious and ample for the buyer?

-Remember, a wide-angle lens for real estate video and photo is a must.
+Remember, a wide-angle lens for real estate videos and photos is a must.

-So the big benefit is this lens is cheap; relatively speaking, you can pick it up for a good price secondhand, but you get a really nice wide field of view.
+So the significant benefit is that this lens is cheap; relatively speaking, you can pick it up for a reasonable price secondhand, but you get a wide field of view.

-It’ll come into 14 millimeters and then into 20 millimeters gives you that flexibility; also, the focus ring is really nice and smooth, really easy to use.
+It’ll come into 14 millimeters and then into 20 millimeters, giving you that flexibility; also, the focus ring is nice, smooth, and easy to use.

-The lens is relatively small and lightweight, and it’s a pretty cheap lens to buy.
+The lens is relatively small and lightweight, and it’s pretty cheap to buy.

-But the best thing about it is, you can get such a wide field of view in such a small lens, but not only that, you can go wide, and then you still have the option to zoom in right at 20 millimeters.
+But the best thing about it is you can get such a wide field of view with such a small lens, but not only that, you can go wide, and then you still have the option to zoom in right at 20 millimeters.

 This is a 3.5 is a safe bet.
 You know this is done everything I’ve needed to do in real estate video work.